Papanek Symposium 2019

 Porto Design Biennale, Portugal

-The Papanek Symposium 2019 organised by Alison J. Clarke and Francisco Laranjo debates both the future, and the future of design: The places, ideas and means by which the politics of design, and the design of politics come together.
-Speakers include Ramia Mazé, Flavia Dzodan, Akwugo Emejulu, Ahmed Ansari, Cameron Tonkinwise, among others.
+The Papanek Symposium 2019, organised by Alison J. Clarke and Francisco Laranjo in partnership with the Porto Design Biennale, debates both the future, and the future of design: the places, ideas and means by which the politics of design, and the design of politics come together.
+Speakers include Ramia Mazé, Flavia Dzodan, Akwugo Emejulu, Natsai Audrey Chieza, Sasha Costanza-Chock, Ahmed Ansari, Cameron Tonkinwise and Annelys de Vet.
 A series of workshops and open forums will be led by the Decolonising Design Group.

 Public event, free of charge.
 Event conducted in English language.